llpeterson/direct/framing.md

 	<figcaption>SONET frames out of phase.</figcaption>
 </figure>

-Finally, the preceding description of SONET is overly simplistic in that it assumes that the payload for each frame is completely contained within the frame.
+The preceding description of SONET is overly simplistic in that it assumes that the payload for each frame is completely contained within the frame.
 (Why wouldn't it be?)
 In fact, we should view the STS-1 frame just described as simply a placeholder for the frame, where